 Home internet access

-We’re exploring ways to support the estimated 145,000 school students in 40,000 households who currently don’t have a suitable level of internet access at home to support their learning.
+We have a range of support available to the estimated 145,000 school students in 40,000 households who don’t have a suitable level of internet access at home to support their learning.

 Level of compliance Main audience Other